MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 ```

 ### -WelcomeMusicFileName
-The WelcomeMusicFileName parameter represents audio file to play when callers are connected with the hunt group.
+The WelcomeMusicFileName parameter represents audio file to play when callers are connected with the call queue.
 This is the name to the audio file.
 Supported formats are: .wav, .mp3, and .wma.

 ```yaml
 Type: System.String